shyhihihi/MERCI/README.md

 > varFile  <- '. / XXX.MT_variants.txt'
 > MT_variants <- readMTvar(varFile, cellname = "XXX")

+**We first show how to run MERCI LOO pipeline, which means there is no reference data of non-receivers provided**
 Assuming T cells are MT donor cells and the population of cancer cells is a mixture of receivers and non-receivers.
 In this example data, we mixed 300 CC (receiver) and 500 MC (non-receiver) cancer cells.
 Load the cell information data:
 > load('. /cell_info.RData')
 > T_cells <- cell_info$cell_name[cell_info$cell_type=='T cell']